-Books in Alternative Formats: Textbooks are available from Access Text (formerly recording for the Blind and Dyslexic).
-If books in alternative format are anticipated, it is important to register with Access Text as soon as possible.
+Books in Alternative Formats: Textbooks are available from Access Text (formerly Recording for the Blind and Dyslexic).
+If books in alternative format are anticipated it is important to register with Access Text as soon as possible.
 Receipt of books takes 7-10 days when ordering from outside sources.

-Assistive Technology: The ODS strongly emphasizes the use of the computers and technology as tools of personal empowerment and independence.
-Some of the computer and assistive aids available to students include:
+Assistive Technology: The DS Office strongly emphasizes the use of the computers and technology as tools of personal empowerment and independence.
+Computer and assistive aids available to students include:

-- Kurzweil 3000
+- Kurzweil 1000 and 3000

-- Thomas Brailler.
+- Thomas Brailler,

-- Magnification devices
+- magnification devices

+- CCTV's

+- FM System

+- digital recorder

 - Zoom Text

 - JAWS for Windows

+- Alpha Smart (note takers)

-- CCTV's
+- Dragon Naturally Speaking

-- Digital recorder